chaovite/GmshPyUtils/README.md

 This module automatically track the numbering of basic gmsh objects, points, lines, lineloops, surfaces, volumes, fields.
 Each object contains the same method "write_txt" to generate relevant gmsh code piece.

-It also contains simple geometric objects such as rectangle, box, ellipse, sphere, ellipsoids from the default kernel.
+It also contains simple geometric objects such as rectangle, box, ellipse, sphere, ellipsoids, built using a bottom-up approach from the default kernel.